DevDokus/RedM-Show-Coordinates/README.md

 ---
 # Description
-Simply show your coordinates next to your minimap when you use `/coords`.
-You can use the same command again to remove the coordinates from your screen
+Simply show your coordinates next to your minimap    <br>
+when you use `/coords`.
+You can use the same command<br>
----
+again to remove the coordinates from your screen

 ---
 # My Other Scripts